Capillary/api-documentation/source/includes/_transaction.md

 currencyCode | string | ISO currency code of the transaction.
 For example, `INR` for Indian Rupee, SGD for Singapore Dollar, `EUR` for Euro, `IQD` for Iraqi Dinar. addWithLocalCurrency | boolean | Pass `true` to add a transaction in local currency. deliveryStatus | enum | Delivery status of the item.
 Values: DELIVERED, SHIPPED. type* | enum | Type of transaction.
-Supported value:  `regular` for loyalty transactions.
+Supported value: `REGULAR` for loyalty transactions.
 'RETURN' for return transactions.
-Currently, there is no not-interested transactions support in V2. billAmount* | double | Net transaction amount. billNumber* |  string | Unique transaction number.
+Currently, there is no not-interested transactions support in V2. returnType** | enum | For a return transaction, pass the return type.
+Value: `AMOUNT`, `FULL`, `LINE_ITEM`, `CANCELLED`. billAmount* | double | Net transaction amount. billNumber* |  string | Unique transaction number.
 The uniqueness either at till, store, or org, depends on the configuration `CONF_LOYALTY_BILL_NUMBER_UNIQUE_IN_DAYS` set on InTouch **Settings** > **System & Deployment** > **InTouch POS Configuration** > **Billing**.
 currency | string | ISO currency code of the transaction.
 Org's base currency is considered by default.
 For example, `INR` for Indian Rupee, `SGD` for Singapore Dollar, `EUR` for Euro, `IQD` for Iraqi Dinar.